Day 24 – Thursday, February 19, 2026

 It was time to switch to hitchhiking.
 I was fine whichever way I would be picked up — either heading to San Pedro or heading back to Calama.

-He was driving to the airport, where I knew (from Anette, the German lady who had picked me up at the observatory) there are rent a car companies.
+He was driving to the airport, where I knew (from Annette, the German lady who had picked me up at the observatory) there are rent‑a‑car companies.

 From a previous life, I am a VIP member of Avis, so went directly to that counter.
-At 7 pm, I was too tired to make a full-fledged market study about the prices.
-Anyhow, I rented a nice Hyundai SUV, in which my bike fits perfectly - and started driving towards San Pedro, imto the darkness, which was illuminated momentarily by huge lighting.
+At 7 pm, I was too tired to make a full‑fledged market study about the prices.
+Anyhow, I rented a nice Hyundai SUV, in which my bike fits perfectly — and started driving towards San Pedro, into the darkness, which was illuminated momentarily by huge lightning.

 Huge lightning

-Some cars coming the opposite direction flashed their headlights and blinked, i had no idea why.
+Some cars coming the opposite direction flashed their headlights and blinked; I had no idea why.
 Then, suddenly, I understood.
-The storm had caused a flash flood of sorts, with thick, muddy water mixed with rocks, stones and trash filled the highway.
-It was dark, so did not see and rode right through it.
-Within a split-second, my windscreen was filled with mud and the unmistakable sound of my tires riding through thick mud could be hear.
-Luckily, the car kept going straight and after 2-3 seconds the ordeal was over, but I had a huge scare.
-From there onwards, I reduced my speed, as this was not the only place that the water flooded the road.
+The storm had caused a flash flood of sorts, with thick, muddy water mixed with rocks, stones and trash filling the highway.
+It was dark, so I did not see and drove right through it.
+Within a split second, my windscreen was filled with mud and the unmistakable sound of my tires riding through thick mud could be heard.
+Luckily, the car kept going straight and after 2–3 seconds the ordeal was over, but I had a huge scare.
+From there onwards, I reduced my speed, as this was not the only place where water flooded the road.
 It took me some 90 minutes to cover the 100 kilometers.

-An interesting thing is that as I am writing a story at the end of March, I asked tow AI providers to tell me how many rainy days had been reported in the regions.
+An interesting thing is that as I am writing this story at the end of March, I asked two AI providers to tell me how many rainy days had been reported in the region.
 The answer?
 None!
-The reason for this is htat the rainfalls are, while intense, they are localized and short-lived - so do not reach the official statistics.
+The reason for this is that the rainfalls are, while intense, localized and short‑lived — so they do not reach the official statistics.